Our Backyard Garden

 We had an abundance of lettuce.
 The bunnies eat it quickly, which is a good thing because by mid-April the heat becomes too much and the leaves wilt and either start to decay or dry out too quickly.

-Luffah seeds are super easy to save.
-I wait until the luffah squash dries out on the vine.
+Luffa seeds are super easy to save.
+I wait until the luffa squash dries out on the vine.
 Then I peel the skin off and the seeds start falling out.
 I leave the seeds out on a paper towel for a day to completely dry out before sealing them in these envelopes.

 Onions